webplatform/docs-wpd/Creating_API_pages/index.md

 The listing page should also include compatibility tables for each of the API objects.

 {{TODO|The API_Listing template needs to include the Compatibility Section and import compat tables.
-Note that the import compat tables does not appear to work currently.
-See below}}
+Note that the import compat tables does not appear to work currently.}}

 ==Object page content==